 The Tribunal may arrange for a preliminary hearing on certain issues which need to be clarified.
 This is likely to need our involvement in preparing for the preliminary hearing and attending.

-This process involves gathering together and reviewing all of the documents that you have which are relevant to the case, preparing a List of Documents for exchange with the Claimant, obtaining copies of all of the documents referred to on the claimant’s List of Documents and reviewing these, and then discussing what documents need to go into the Bundle which will be used for the Tribunal at the final hearing.
+This process involves gathering together and reviewing all of the documents that you have which are relevant to the case, preparing a List of Documents for exchange with the Claimant, obtaining copies of all of the documents referred to on the claimant’s List of Documents and reviewing these, and then discussing what documents need to go into the Bundle which will be used for Employment Tribunals at the final hearing.

 Working with you to prepare the written statements of evidence by all of the relevant people and arranging for the exchange of these with the Claimant.